greydevv/pytyper/DOCUMENTATION.md

 ## formatting

+`formatting` is a pytyper module which aids in the formatting of numbers for mathematical and visual purposes.

 ### round_up

-`round_up` will round a float up to a specified amount of decimal places.
+`round_up` rounds a float up to a specified amount of decimal places.

 - Required parameters (1):
   - **n** (*float*)